 STEP 3: Know Your How

 When it comes to marriage therapy, choosing the right "how" can be just as crucial as choosing the right therapist.
-The two primary options to consider are online therapy and in-person therapy, each with its unique merits and potential drawbacks.
-Here's some compassionate, informative advice to help you make an informed decision:
+The two primary options to consider are online marriage therapy and in-person marriage therapy.
+Each type has its unique merits and potential drawbacks.
+Discuss with your spouse about which option is right for you:

 Online therapy, also known as teletherapy, is an increasingly popular option.
 It involves meeting your therapist virtually, using video conferencing technology, or phone calls.